 - 2. Some years ago, with homogeneous computing units and resources, the workload in GYSELA was very balanced between MPI processes and inside them, between threads.
 Thus, even if some global MPI barriers were present within several routines, they induced negligible extra costs because every task was executed synchronously with the others.
 In latest hardware, there is heterogeneity coming from cache hierarchy, SMT, NUMA effects or even Turbo boost.
 The penalty due to MPI barriers is now a key issue, and thread idle time is visible on the plot.
 We removed several useless MPI barriers.
-As a result, we see for example in Fig. 13 that, now, diffusion is sandwiched between the transpose step and the 2D advection, without global synchronization. - 3.
+As a result, we see for example in Fig. 14 that, now, diffusion is sandwiched between the transpose step and the 2D advection, without global synchronization. - 3.
 The transpose step is compounded of three sub-steps: copy of data into send buffers, MPI non-blocking send/receive calls with a final wait on pending communications, copy of receive buffers into target distribution function.
-On the Fig. 12, it is worth noticing that only the first thread of each MPI process is working, i.e. only the master thread is performing a useful work.
+On the Fig. 13, it is worth noticing that only the first thread of each MPI process is working, i.e. only the master thread is performing a useful work.
 To improve this, we added OpenMP directives to parallelise all the buffers' copies.
 This modification increases the extracted memory bandwidth and the thread occupancy.
-On the Fig. 13, the bottom plot shows that the transpose step is now partly parallelised with OpenMP.
+On the Fig. 14, the bottom plot shows that the transpose step is now partly parallelised with OpenMP.

-Thanks to these upgrades, there is much less black (idle time) in Fig. 13 compared to Fig. 12.
+Thanks to these upgrades, there is much less black (idle time) in Fig. 14 compared to Fig. 13.
 Still, MPI communications induce idle time for some threads in the transpose step and in the field solver.
 This can not be avoided within the current assumptions done in GYSELA.
-Table 14 also illustrates the achieved gain in term of elapsed time.
-If one compares to Table 13, the timings are reduced with one or two threads per core.
-Comparing one against two threads per core, the SMT gain is still greater than 20% (almost the same statement as before optimization).
-Now, if we cumulate the gain resulting from SMT and from the optimizations, we end up with a net benefit on execution time of 32% up to 38% depending on the number of nodes.
+Table 15 also illustrates the achieved gain in term of elapsed time.
+If one compares to Table 14, the timings are reduced with one or two threads per core.
+Comparing

-Table 14: Time measurements and gains achieved after optimizations that remove some synchronizations and some OpenMP overheads.
+Table 15: Time measurements and gains achieved after optimizations that remove some synchronizations and some OpenMP overheads.

 Number of Exec. time Exec. time Benefit of Benefit vs.

-nodes/cores (1 th/core) $(2 ext{ th/core})$ SMT Table 1
+nodes/cores $(1 \mathrm{th/core})$ $(2 \mathrm{th/core})$ SMT Table 1

 22/ 512 1266s 931s -26% -32%

 43/1024 631s 474s -25% -33%

 86/2048 320s 239s -25% -34%

 172/4096 164s 124s -25% -38%

 Much of this work has been published in a paper https://doi.org/10.1145/2929908.
-2929912 entitled Benefits of SMT and of Parallel Transpose Algorithm for the Large-Scale
+2929912 entitled [Benefits of SMT and of Parallel Transpose Algorithm for the Large-Scale GYSELA Application, Latu & al., 2016]

-GYSELA Application.

-In addition to these upgrades, we have modified the code to remove the constraint of having a power of two concerning the number of threads within a MPI process.
+In addition to these upgrades, we have modified the code to remove the constraint of having a power of two concerning the number of threads within an MPI process.
 This has been a bit of work to modify some algorithms, but the reward is that we can now avoid MPI processes that straddle two different sockets.
 Typically we now put 2 MPI processes per socket and 2 threads per core for production runs.
 Avoiding the straddling allows us for an extra saving of 5% on the total execution time.